DanteDeMeyer/5gnetwork/README.md

 # 5gnetwork
-This contains my scripts to automate 5g network testing.
-The 'scripts' dirctoty contains 3 files.
-2 bash scripts for the iperf3 and the ping log's.
-The other one is a python script for the AT commands (UE side)
+The directory named 'scripts' contains three files that are used to automate 5G network testing.
+Specifically, there are two bash scripts that are used for generating log files for iperf3 and ping tests.
+Additionally, there is a python script that is used for sending AT commands from the UE side.
+However, please note that this work is still in progress and may be subject to changes in the future.
-Work in progress.